techidaily/site-games-able/source/_posts/backwards-compatibility-for-sonys-gaming-generation-shift.md

 ## Stream PS3 Titles on PS4 via PlayStation Plus Premium

- Sony retired its PlayStation Now cloud gaming service in mid-2022, alongside introducing three[revised PlayStation Plus tiers](https://www.makeuseof.com/playstation-plus-essential-vs-extra-vs-premium/) .
+ Sony retired its PlayStation Now cloud gaming service in mid-2022, alongside introducing three [revised PlayStation Plus tiers](https://www.makeuseof.com/playstation-plus-essential-vs-extra-vs-premium/) .
 The company instead offers PS Now's former game streaming functionality as part of the PlayStation Plus Premium tier.

  If you sign up for PS Plus Premium, you can stream a wide library of titles using your PS5, PS4, or Windows PC.
 The subscription allows you to stream PS4, PS3, and PS2 games, so you can enjoy some of the best titles the family of consoles has seen over the years without downloading anything.